CommonsBuild/tec-rewards/distribution_rounds/round-19/distribution_results/raw_csv_exports/forum_post.md

 # TEC Rewards Distribution - round-19  - 26/09/22 to 09/10/22
 This period covers praise given between **26 September 2022 and 09 October 2022**.
 We allocated **3155.7** TEC tokens for rewards, with a **59:40** split between Praise and Sourcecred.
 Some praise accounts still haven’t been activated so the total amount below will be less than what we set aside to distribute.
+Please note that the Sourcecred allocation corresponds to the **9th retroactive Sourcecred distribution**.
+Check [this post](https://forum.tecommons.org/t/tec-rewards-distribution-june-2022-pt-1/1107/3?u=0xnuggan) for more information.

 Out of the total rewards: